reflectoring/reflectoring.github.io/content/blog/2022/2022-08-30-handling-timezones-in-spring.md

 ### OffsetDateTime

-[java.time.OffsetDateTime](https://docs.oracle.com/javase/8/docs/api/java/time/OffsetDateTime.html) is an immutable representation of `java.time.Instant` that represents an instant in Time along with an offset from UTC/GMT.
+**[java.time.OffsetDateTime](https://docs.oracle.com/javase/8/docs/api/java/time/OffsetDateTime.html)** is an immutable representation of `java.time.Instant` that represents an instant in Time along with an offset from UTC/GMT.
-When zone information needs to be saved in the Database this format is preferred as it would always represent the same instant on the timeline (especially when the server and database represent different timezones, conversion that represents time at the same instant would be required).
+**When zone information needs to be saved in the database this format is preferred as it would always represent the same instant on the timeline** (especially when the server and database represent different timezones, conversion that represents time at the same instant would be required).

 Sample conversion example: